-OK, so you’ve observed one or more of the above indicators or have observed other happenings with your device that makes you believe you might have malware installed on your device.
-What can you do?
+Okay, so you’ve observed one or more of the indicators above or have observed other happenings that make you believe you might have malware installed on your device.

 Your device might not have been infected.
 It’s possible a recent update to an app, or even an update to your device’s Android operating system could be causing your device to act all wonky.

 While many of the malware detection utilities are pay-for-play, they usually have a free trial period available, which should be more than up to thoroughly checking your smartphone or tablet for malicious code.

-Avast Mobile Security & Antivirus - Avast is a capable malware checker, and offers a number of additional features, including a call blocker, Privacy Advisor, Charging Booster, RAM Booster, and other gimmicks.
+Avast is a capable malware-checker and offers many additional features, including a call blocker, Privacy Advisor, Charging Booster, RAM Booster, and other gimmicks.
 Some of these are premium-only features, meaning you’ll need to pay a monthly or yearly subscription fee to access them.

 The app specializes in detecting malware on your Android device.
-It does offer a free trial of its premium features, which offer real-time scanning of webpages and the ability to lock, locate or wipe your device if it’s lost or stolen.
+It does offer a free trial of its premium features, which offer real-time scanning of web pages and the ability to lock, locate or wipe your device if it’s lost or stolen.

 In addition to malware scanning, the app can identify unsecure device settings and will tell you how to fix them.
-It also guards against phishing attacks, and will scan your media files for security threats.
+It also guards against phishing attacks and will scan your media files for security threats.